Gricel-lee/Quartet-MRS-DSL/README.md

 ![image](https://user-images.githubusercontent.com/63869574/157304117-8c0b7fd3-b38c-4126-b9e8-8cc52e0ddc05.png)

-Replace these folders with the ones provided here in Github .
+Replace these folders with the ones provided here in Github.
+You'd need to change ```var path_sigAlloyDeclaration``` in MyDslGenerator.xtend to your own directory path.

 - (**ERROR1.** If replacing causes problems, try replacing the content in mydsl/MyDsl.xtext, then right click> Run as> 1 Generate Xtext Artifacts.
 Three new subfolder must appear: .formatting2, .generator, .scoping and .validation.
 Go to the second, example.mydsl.generator, and copy the 3 .txt files.
 Finally replace MyDslGenerator.xtend in the same folder.)
 - (**ERROR2.** If an error appears in **Files.readString** it may be because of using JavaSE<11.
 Go to Project Properties > Java Build Path> Libraries > Add Library > JRE System Library > Execution environment> JavaSE-11(jdk19) )